chenjiahui0806-crypto/creator-campaign-review/README.md

 ## For the curious

-There's also an in-product **[How it works](https://chenjiahui0806-crypto.github.io/creator-campaign-review/prototypes/page5_how_it_works.html)** page that shows the seven diagnosis rules and real numbers from whatever's in your browser right now.
+There's also an in-product <a href="https://chenjiahui0806-crypto.github.io/creator-campaign-review/prototypes/page5_how_it_works.html" target="_blank" rel="noopener noreferrer"><b>How it works</b></a> page that shows the seven diagnosis rules and real numbers from whatever's in your browser right now.

 If you want to see how it's built under the hood:

-- **[TECHNICAL.md](./TECHNICAL.md)** — the detailed technical writeup: architecture, design decisions, repo structure
+- <a href="https://github.com/chenjiahui0806-crypto/creator-campaign-review/blob/main/TECHNICAL.md" target="_blank" rel="noopener noreferrer"><b>TECHNICAL.md</b></a> — the detailed technical writeup: architecture, design decisions, repo structure
-- `/prototypes` — the pages you just clicked through
+- <a href="https://github.com/chenjiahui0806-crypto/creator-campaign-review/tree/main/prototypes" target="_blank" rel="noopener noreferrer"><code>/prototypes</code></a> — the pages you just clicked through
-- `/prd` — the full written product plan behind it
+- <a href="https://github.com/chenjiahui0806-crypto/creator-campaign-review/tree/main/prd" target="_blank" rel="noopener noreferrer"><code>/prd</code></a> — the full written product plan behind it
-- `/sql`, `/skills`, `/verification` — the technical logic behind how it makes its diagnoses
+- <a href="https://github.com/chenjiahui0806-crypto/creator-campaign-review/tree/main/sql" target="_blank" rel="noopener noreferrer"><code>/sql</code></a>, <a href="https://github.com/chenjiahui0806-crypto/creator-campaign-review/tree/main/skills" target="_blank" rel="noopener noreferrer"><code>/skills</code></a>, <a href="https://github.com/chenjiahui0806-crypto/creator-campaign-review/tree/main/verification" target="_blank" rel="noopener noreferrer"><code>/verification</code></a> — the technical logic behind how it makes its diagnoses

 ---